MC4713/markdowns/AFL Kick Handball.md

 # **Kick vs Other Classification**

-The **Kick vs Other Classifier** is designed to separate kicks from other events such as handballs, running bounces and ball ups.
+The **Kick vs Other Classifier** is designed to separate kicks from other events such as handballs, running bounces, and ball ups.
 The following features are used in classification:

--   **`accBeforekick`**: Average acceleration before the kick (m/s²).
+-   **`accBeforeKick`**: Average acceleration before the kick (m/s²).
 -   **`speed`**: Ball speed during the event (m/s).
 -   **`spin`**: Spin rate of the ball (revolutions per second).